vaadin/platform/README.md

 |------|---------|------------|
 | Designer | 3.0.1 | https://github.com/vaadin/designer |
 | TestBench | 6.0.0.beta8 | https://github.com/vaadin/testbench |

+All tools are part of the [Vaadin Pro Subscription](https://vaadin.com/pricing).

 ## Starters
 See https://vaadin.com/start for more information.